AlexRz912/app/readme.md

 I'm now trying to put "Learn In Public" in practice, which I've heard for the first time on codewars : https://www.codewars.com/post/learn-in-public-the-community-based-learning-strategy-that-improves-programming-skills

-The only thoughts I have given to this animation template: make it work with architecture as clean as you can.